sodonnel/puppet-modules/readme.md

 * Cloudera Manager is not used or installed
 * I have seen problems when logged into a VM access the 192.168.33.x IP addresses in the hosts web browser.
 There is probably something that can be changed in the VPN settings, but I have not looked into it.

+### Cloudera Manager

+This box boots a small cluster of VMs that you can then use to setup a cluster with Cloudera Manager.
+It creates the following hosts:

+* cm - IP 192.168.33.20, 3GB RAM
+* node1 - IP 192.168.33.21, 2GB RAM
+* node2 - IP 192.168.33.22, 2GB RAM
+* node3 - IP 192.168.33.23, 2GB RAM

+On a machine with 16GB RAM, this setup works OK, but if you want to run a cluster with lots of services, you will probably find 2GB for the nodes is not enough.
+If you edit the vagrant file, you can tweak the RAM per node and the number of nodes booted.

+Cloudera Manager is installed on the cm host.
+You can control the version of CM installed by specifying the version in the CM_VERSION environment variable, eg:

+    $ export CM_VERSION=5.5.2

+The default version if 5.5.2.
+Similar to the Hadoop box, you can also pass an additional name to the group of VMs, allowing you to build several clusters at the same version, eg:

+    $ export CM_VERSION=5.5.2_cluster1
+    $ export CM_VERSION=5.5.2_testabc

+After the install completes, point your browser at http://192.168.33.20:7180 and login with admin/admin.
+You can then use CM to add the hosts and install the cluster.
+Note that Java is installed on all the hosts, so you don't need to install the Oracle JDK when installing the cluster.

+#### Vagrant ssh

+In a single machine environment, running vagrant ssh will log you into the machine.
+In a multi-machine environment, you need to specify the machine you want to log onto.
+To avoid this, the cm host is configured as the primary machine, so if you run `vagrant ssh` you will log into the cm host.
+Then you can get to the other hosts with `ssh node2` (password is vagrant).
+If you want to go directly to a node other than cm, you need to run `vagrant ssh cm_5.5.2_node1` which is not very convenient.

+#### Kerberos

+Kerberos is installed onto all the hosts, with the KDC running on cm.
+If you want to kerberize a cluster built with CM, simply follow the wizard in CM.
+You should use 'cm' as the KDC host, 'EXAMPLE.COM' as the realm and 'root/admin@EXAMPLE.COM', password 'vagrant' When it asks for a principal with admin priviledges.

+There is a simple user principal vagrant@EXAMPLE.COM created too, witha a password of vagrant.

 ### Cluster (Hadoop Cluster)

 This is still under development - the aim is to get it to a point where you can start a real distributed cluster across 5 VMs - one as the master node (Namenode, Resource Manager, Hive Metastore etc) and 4 datanodes.
 Ideally it should allow the Hadoop version to be selected in the same way as the Hadoop box, and allow it to be secured or unsecured.